|Papers submission deadline||August 2, 2021 AoE|

 One author of each accepted submission must register for the conference before the early registration deadline in order for the final paper to be published in the conference proceedings.
 Reduced fees will be available for non-presenting attendees.

 All papers must be submitted electronically via the Precision Conference (PCS) website.
 Submissions need to meet the submission deadline on August 2.
 After the conditional acceptance of your paper on October 4, you have time to upload your revised paper along with a summary of changes until October 25 via PCS.
 You will be informed about the final acceptance by November 15.
-Finally, a pre-recorded video of your talk or demo should be submitted by TBC via PCS.
+Finally, a pre-recorded video of your talk or demo will have to be submitted by January 31if you’re unable to attend due to travel restrictions.

 Audrey Girouard , Carleton University, Ottawa, Canada